 A decision for dissolution is required to be published in the Annexes of the Belgian Monitor.

 The Internal Regulations lay down the details regarding the implementation of these statutes.
 They are adopted by the General Assembly on the proposal of the Board of Administration.
 These regulations come into force immediately but on a provisional basis until they have been submitted to the General Assembly for approval.
 When they are agreed by the latter they become final.

-The internal rules of procedure will be drawn up in accordance with the provisions of Heading III of the law of 27 June 1921 on the non-profit association, the foundation and the non-profit international association, without prejudice to the competence devolved in the General Assembly.
+The internal rules of procedure will be drawn up in accordance with the provisions of the Code of Companies and Associations, without prejudice to the competence devolved in the General Assembly.